system76/docs/_articles/graphics-switch-ubuntu.md

 For longer battery life and a quieter laptop use Intel graphics and switch to NVIDIA graphics when you need additional performance or to use external displays on certain laptops. _External display ports are connecting the the NVIDIA GPU on System76 laptops_.

+### Hardware

+Currently the only laptop that supports this feature is the Oryx Pro (oryp4).

 ### Software

 Pop!_OS by System76 includes the system76-power package that includes the ability to switch between NVIDIA and Intel graphics.